-“There are those who would argue that Brexit is that mission, but they have entirely missed the point.
+“A real hunger for leadership and vision”He also urged the creation of a national mission? amongst businesses, government and the public that was not based around Brexit. there is a real hunger coming from businesses across the UK for real leadership and vision.
+The reason is simple, they want something to get behind, he said. there are those who would argue that Brexit is that mission, but they have entirely missed the point.
 Brexit is a process, not an outcome.
 It has been allowed, by government and opposition alike, to cloud over the rudderlessness of recent years.